ANUPAMA1028/FACEMASKDETECTION/README.md

 ## :raising_hand: Citation

 You are allowed to cite any part of the code or our dataset.
 You can use it in your Research Work or Project.
-Remember to provide credit to the Maintainer Chandrika Deb by mentioning a link to this repository and her GitHub Profile.
+Remember to provide credit to the Maintainer Valugubelly Anupama by mentioning a link to this repository and her GitHub Profile.

 Follow this format:
-- Author's name - Chandrika Deb
+- Author's name - Valugubelly Anupama
 - Date of publication or update in parentheses.
 - Title or description of document.
 - URL.